-Please complete and return to(Headteacher) who will acknowled receipt and explain what action will be taken.
-If you have a disability or special requiremen you can contact us by telephone and we will arrange for an independent individual to he you by writing out your complaint. ts Your name: Pupil's name (if relevant): Your relationship to the pupil (if relevant): Address: Postcode: Day time telephone number: Evening telephone number: Please give details of your complaint.
-What action, if any, have you already taken to try and resolve your complaint.
-(Who did you speak to and what was the response)?
+t us by telephone and we will arrange for an independent individual to he out your complaint.

+Your name: -

+Pupil's name (if relevant):

+Your relations nip to the pupil (if relevant):

+Address:

+Postcode: Day time telep Evening telep hone number: none number:

+Please give de etails of your complaint.

+What action. i any, have you already taken to try and resolve your complaint.

+speak to and what was the response)?